-2.3 THETIS

-Financial and Human Resources Commitment appropriations in EUR Payment appropriations in EUR Staff 3 AD, 1 AST Actual Input Actual Input 1,096,735 1,096,735 2 AD, 2 AST, 1 END and 0 CA

-The Agency is contributing to setting-up the new Port State Control system in line with the proposed recast Directive, introducing a new inspection regime based upon a new information system.

-- 1. Development of the new database 'New Information System' (THETIS): testing. - 2.
-Development of the interface with SafeSeaNet - Cooperation with Paris MoU and Member States to supervise, verify and validate the development of the system. - 4.
-Training to Member States of the Paris MoU.
+2.3 THETIS OUTCOME Financial and Human Resources Planned Input Actual Input The Agency is contributing to setting-up the ne Port State Control system in line with the propos Commitment appropriations in EUR 1,706,369 1,096,735 recast Directive, introducing a new inspection regime based upon a new information system.
+Payment appropriations in EUR 1,546,369 1,533,532 Staff 3 AD, 1 AST 2 AD, 2 AST, 1 END and 0 CA Objectives Output Development of the new database 'New Information System' (THETIS): testing.
+Development of the interface with SafeSeaNet Cooperation with Paris MoU and Member States to supervise, verify and validate the development of the system.
+Training to Member States of the Paris MoU. data from SIRENAC ar fully operational on 15 THETIS was successful then, data on ship call systems is available in All different steps of MOU users (beta tests Four "train the trained the second half of 20" lly connected to SSN on 29 November 2010 and since Is (expected and actual) provided by the national SSN the system.
+THETIS development were tested together with Paris

-- Following the successful testing of THETIS and after the final migration of data from SIRENAC and the old ROPAX database, the system was delivered fully operational on 15 December, 2010. - THETIS was successfully connected to SSN on 29 November 2010 and since then, data on ship calls (expected and actual) provided by the national SSN systems is available in the system. - 3.
-All different steps of THETIS development were tested together with Paris MOU users (beta tests). - Four "train the trainers" sessions on the use of THETIS were organized in the second half of 2010 for 79 Paris MOU inspectors.
-A training version of THETIS has been available for Member States' perusal since 1 October 2010.